 Another great thing is the constant development of patterns and environments by Microsoft.
 Sometimes a great tool is invented and abandoned (like Windows Phone or Silverlight), making it obsolete in the long run.
 It’s happening with .NET but it is still supported for a few years before it comes obsolete.
 For example, great invention Silverlight which was supposed to replace the resource-demanding Flash.
 It did not happen due to the fact it was designed only for windows and the world is built on more than one operating system.
-So after thinking it through they moved efforts and resources to HTML5.
-But still this support was present for couple of years so companies can feel safer investing in brand new technologies.
+So after thinking it through, they moved efforts and resources to HTML5.
+But still, this support was present for a couple of years so companies can feel safer investing in brand new technologies.
 And developers can reuse acquired skills like XAML and knowledge about MVVM pattern in WPF or apps for Microsoft Store.

-With Visual Studio comes TFS: great tool for managing projects within reasonable size teams.
+With Visual Studio comes TFS: a great tool for managing projects within reasonable size teams.
 It has a built-in Code repository.
 It is a difficult topic due to the fact, that most hardcore programmers prefer Git and after some time Microsoft allowed you to have such Git repository integrated.
 Even Visual Studio supports it so you can avoid Git client's installation and submitting changes through outside tools.

 For years critical voices against Microsoft came to say that .NET, being open source and VS+TFS environment, is too bulky and too big in their general feeling.
 It’s not true anymore.
-Microsoft created .Net Core platform and help create a fully open source community around it.
+Microsoft created the .NET Core platform and help create a fully open source community around it.
 So the last valid argument from Java software developers against .NET is literally dead.
 With it comes lightweight but great tool Visual Code!